 Dangerous Women Project

 IASH provides an international, interdisciplinary and autonomous space for discussion and debate.
-This year we introduced a digital initiative, the Dangerous Women Project.
-The Project raises some challenging questions about the dynamics, conflicts, identities and power relations faced by women in historical and contemporary societies.
-To do so, it is publishing 365 responses to those questions on a specially designed website linking International Women’s Day 2016 with International Women’s Day 2017.
+In 2016, we introduced a digital initiative, the Dangerous Women Project.
+The Project raised some challenging questions about the dynamics, conflicts, identities and power relations faced by women in historical and contemporary societies.
+To do so, it published 365 responses to those questions on a specially designed website linking International Women’s Day 2016 with International Women’s Day 2017.
 Find out more here.